Falling Down: Casting

 Foster's signature haircut was the idea of Joel Schumacher and the movie's hairstylist, Lynda Gurasich.
 Douglas commented on how it helped him get into the character of a veteran of the military or defense industry: "It gave me the feeling of the late '50s and the early '60s, and somehow my character you kinda have the feeling that he came from another time, or he wished or he hoped for another time when things made sense."
 Douglas would add concerning the character: "There's a lot of people who are a paycheck away from being on the streets and being out of work who did everything right, they've been responsible, they tried hard, [and] they don't know what went wrong!
 We won the war, where's it all at?"

+Release

+Falling Down premiered In New York and Los Angeles on February 26 1993.

+Home media

+The film was first released on VHS and then on DVD.
+Subsequently, the film was released by on a Limited Edition 4K Ultra HD Blu-ray and regular Blu-ray disc on July 20, 2026 by Arrow Films, with the same supplemental features as the previous version.

+It includes audio commentary and a 2009 interview with Douglas three new special features titled Man on the Edge an interview with screenwriter Ebbe Roe Smith, At War with the World an interview with composer James Newton Howard and Going Home, a location featurette revisiting the filmed sites with the remaining bonus features carrying over from previous versions.

 Reception

 Box office

 The film grossed $96 million against a $25 million budget.
 It took the top spot at the United States box office in its first two weeks of release (February 26–28 and March 5–7, 1993).
 Falling Down pushed the previous top movie, Groundhog Day, into the second place box-office spot for both those weeks.
 It grossed $40.9 million in the United States and Canada and $55.1 million internationally.